sxryadipta/sxryadipta/README.md

 - Blitz addict.
 Plays dubious openings intentionally on [chess.com](https://www.chess.com/member/suryadipta) and blunders.

-- Supports Manchester United, not a devoted fan.
+- Not a devoted fan but supports Manchester United.

-- Occasionally cooks when at home mostly because it's therapeutic.
+- Occasionally cooks when at home; it's therapeutic.
 </samp>

 ##